nicolasiensen/nicolasiensen.github.io/_posts/2022-03-11-running-rails-system-tests-with-docker.md

 The Docker image we are using to run the web browser contains a [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing) software installed, enabling us to peek into what is happening in the browser running in the container.

-To enable this feature, we have to change the service `chrome-server` to expose the port `7900`, where the VNC client runs:
+To enable this feature, we have to change the service chrome-server to expose the port 7900, where the VNC client runs:

 ```yaml
 # ./docker-compose.yml